tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Vtex.md

 {{% /alert %}}

-1. In the left panel, select **Transactions > Payments > Settings**.
-Select the **Payment Conditions** tab and click the plus icon.
+1. Log in to the VTEX administration panel and go to **Transactions > Payments > Settings**.

+2. Select the **Payment Conditions** tab and click the plus icon.

 ![PrintScreen](/assets/VTEX/vtex11.png)

-2. Select the payment method you want to add.
+3. Select the payment method you want to add.
 Payment methods are grouped by type.<br>For this example, we select **American Express** under the **Credit Card** section.

 ![PrintScreen](/assets/VTEX/vtex12.png)

-3. Provide the following details:
+4. Provide the following details:
 * **Rule Name (to help you quickly identify)**: Enter a descriptive name for the payment condition.
 * **Status**: Set the payment condition's status.
 You can have **only one** active payment condition per payment method.
 * **Process with affiliation**: Select the previously configured gateway affiliation.